BernardQuatermass/exim-wiki/BlockCracking.md

 This code also blocks brute force password cracking via SMTP (it's not as important but a little useful).

-Replace the paragraph with the line `accept  authenticated = *` with three paragraphs:
+Replace the paragraph with the line `accept  authenticated = *` with four paragraphs:

       drop  authenticated = *
             set acl_m_user = ${sg{$authenticated_id}{\N[^\w.=@-]\N}{}}